 4. Flat-headed cat

-One of the oddest looking cats in the world, the flat-headed cat also has the unfortunate distinction of being the most endangered small cat in Southeast Asia.
+One of the oddest looking small wild cats in the world, the flat-headed cat also has the unfortunate distinction of being the most endangered small cat in Southeast Asia.

 It is listed as “Endangered” on the IUCN Red List, and the experts estimate that there are no more than 2,500 mature individuals left in the wild, with no single population exceeding 250 adults.